-NOTE: The percentages addressed herein shall not be subject to modification by implementation of rounding up or down.
+NOTE: The percentages addressed here shall not be subject to modification by implementation of rounding up or down.

-The following list of errors should be used as a guideline for correcting exam papers.
+The following list of errors will be used as a guideline for correcting transcripts.

-(D=professional dictation, W=written in transcript)

-of Errors

-1. Each wrong word.

-(D) He used a key to access the building.

-(W) He used a key to excess the building.
-1 error

-(D) Did you notice the color of the traffic light?

-(W) Did you see the color of the traffic light?
-1 error

-2. Each added word.

-(D) Please tell us about your work history.

-(W) Please tell us about your past work history.
+D = professional dictation

+W = as written in transcript

+EACH WRONG WORD # OF ERRORS (D) (W) He used a key to access the building.
+He used a key to excess the building.
+1 error (D) (W) Did you notice the color of the traffic light?
+Did you see the color of the traffic light?
+1 error EACH ADDED WORD (D) Please tell us about your work history. # OF ERRORS (W) Please tell us about your past work history.
 1 error